GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 - Wait during transmission
 - Receive visual confirmation

-The short transmission delay and confirmation summary reassure the user that the signal has been successfully delivered and that assistance is on the way.
+The confirmation summary reassures the user that the signal has been successfully delivered and that assistance is on the way.

 **Constraints and System Boundaries:**